mikefrey/cpg-talk/outline.md

 ## How callbacks work
  * Simple and Easy to understand
  * Pass a function that is called later
+ * EXAMPLE
  * Node convention is error first (err [, results...])
+ * EXAMPLE

 ## Simple visualization

 ## Where they're used
  * Node.js core
- * User-land libraries and modules
+ * Most user-land libraries and modules
  * XHR
  * PROMISES!